 that seem to fit a compilation of the data sets well (see their figure 5).
 This correction is plotted with the solid line in figure \ref{fig:drag_coefficient}.
 The other experimental studies have reported a wave drag coefficient somewhat higher. \citet[][]{MASTENBROEK1996} measured the wave drag coefficient by using a fixed pressure probe at a fixed height $kh=\pi$, and \citet[][]{GRARE2013a} used PIV viscous stress measurement, pressure with fixed or wave following probe for different subset data. \citet[][]{BUCKLEY2020a} and \citet[][]{FUNKE2021} were obtained from the same data set; \citet[][]{BUCKLEY2020a} used PIV viscous stress measurement and computed pressure as a stress residual, while \citet[][]{FUNKE2021} reconstructed the pressure field by solving the Poisson equation.

-From the synthesis of data, we can see that the numerical estimations of $F_p/\tau_0$ are in general lower than the experimental measured ones; and that the ones inferred from the wave growth seem to be lower than the ones measured from the air stress in experiments.
-There are also significant scatters within experimental data using different methods to measure the stress (PIV viscous stress, pressure with fixed or moving probes), that are beyond the scatters that might be introduced by different wave ages.
+From the synthesis of data, we can see that the numerical estimations of $F_p/\tau_0$ are in general lower than the experimental measured ones.
+Since we have seen that there is a wave history effect which is related to the evolving wave shape, it explains why numerical simulations with more idealized wave shape (Airy waves or Stokes waves) might be missing that effect and therefore predicting lower wave form drag $F_p$. \cite{YANG2010} noticed that nonlinearity can play an appreciable effect by comparing their Airy waves and Stokes waves results.
+The current work further shows that the steep wave shape can deviate even more from the Stokes waves and increase the wave form drag.
+However, there remains significant scatters within the experimental data using different methods to measure the stress.
+The ones inferred from the wave growth seem to be consistently lower than the ones measured from the air stress in experiments, and the differences are beyond the scatters that might be introduced by different wave ages.